-Some critics have argued that these global brands are a vehicle for a new neo-colonial phase of Western cultural imperialism; they say Western culture continues to be propagated globally via a global media over which the USA in particular has disproportionate influence.
-Take the Walt Disney Company, for instance: across Asia, young children encounter Mickey Mouse and similar brands on Disney Channel Asia.
-In Disney movies and magazines, they are also exposed to Western traditions including Halloween and St Valentine's Day.
+One perspective is that these global brands are a vehicle for a new neo-colonial phase of Western cultural imperialism.
+Critics say Western culture continues to be propagated globally via a global media over which the USA in particular has disproportionate influence.
+Take the Walt Disney Company, for instance, which was valued at US\$200 billion in 2021: across the world young children encounter Mickey Mouse and similar brands on Disney International.
+In Disney movies and magazines, they are also exposed to Western traditions including Halloween.
 Disney is not deliberately trying to change cultures in other countries, but this is often the result.
-The apps which are bundled up with an Apple iPhone promote Western culture in more subtle ways: St Valentine's Day (named after a Christian saint) may be mentioned in a calendar, for instance.
+The apps which are bundled up with an Android phone may promote Western culture in subtle ways: St Valentine's Day (named after a Christian saint) may be mentioned in a calendar, for instance.

 The opposing view to this is that the actions of TNCs cannot be described as cultural imperialism because businesses operate independently of governments.
-US-based TNCs cannot be accused of spreading US 'propaganda' because they are motivated by profits, not politics.
+US-based TNCs cannot be accused of spreading US 'propaganda' because they are motivated by profits, not politics, at the end of the day.
 The guiding principle of these firms is simply to build market share on a global scale.
-In doing so, they may well introduce cultural changes to places.
-They can only do so, however, with the consent of their customers; 'imperialism' sounds like a misnomer for a cultural process which does not use force.
+In doing so, they may well introduce biased cultural changes to places.
+They can only do so, however, with the consent of their customers; 'imperialism' sounds like a misnomer for a cultural process which does not use brute force.